Great Grey Owl - Strix nebulosa

 are also found in northern Europe and Asia.
 Populations may move well south of their normal range in years when prey, especially voles, are particularly abundant there.

-Distribution of the Great Gray Owl Strix nebulosa
+Distribution of the Great Grey Owl Strix nebulosa

 Status: Not threatened or endangered.